MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/effect-behavior.md

 ---
 title: "Reusable EffectBehavior"
 description: "Behaviors are a useful approach for adding an effect to a control, removing boiler-plate effect handling code from code-behind files.
-This article demonstrates using a Xamarin.Forms behavior to add an effect to a control." ms.prod: xamarin ms.assetid: A909B24D-960A-4023-AFF6-4B9256C55ADD ms.technology: xamarin-forms
+This article demonstrates creating and consuming a Xamarin.Forms behavior to add an effect to a control." ms.prod: xamarin ms.assetid: A909B24D-960A-4023-AFF6-4B9256C55ADD ms.technology: xamarin-forms